Treponema pallidum - Syphilis

 Diagnosis

 Serologic testing is key to diagnosing syphilis, an infection caused by the T. pallidum spirochete.
 Two categories of serologic tests are used to diagnose syphilis: treponemal and nontreponemal tests.
 Diagnostic, serologic testing for syphilis is based on an algorithm.
-One of two algorithms is currently recommended for testing: the traditional or the reverse algorithm.
+Use of one of two testing algorithms is currently recommended: the traditional or the reverse algorithm.
 In the traditional algorithm, the screening assay is a nontreponemal test that must be confirmed with a treponemal test.
 In the reverse algorithm, the screening assay is a treponemal test (usually automated chemiluminescence immunoassay [CIA]) followed by a nontreponemal test.

 Nontreponemal Antibody Tests

-Nontreponemal tests include rapid plasma reagin (RPR) and Venereal Disease Research Laboratory (VDRL) tests.
-Both RPR and VDRL can be qualitative or quantitative.
-The VDRL can be performed on serum or cerebrospinal fluid (CSF).
-VDRL performed on CSF is recommended for diagnosing neurosyphilis.
+Nontreponemal tests include rapid plasma reagin (RPR) and venereal disease research laboratory (VDRL) tests.
+Both RPR and VDRL tests can be qualitative or quantitative.
+The VDRL test can be performed on serum or cerebrospinal fluid (CSF).
+VDRL tests performed on CSF are recommended for diagnosing neurosyphilis.

 Treponemal Antibody Tests